SiddhantGupta799/PyBasics-Library/README.md

 	* Str()        : converts any valid datatype to a string
 	* print()      : can print any no. of arguements
 	* Print()      : can print 1D, 2D Arrays and Vectors
-	* toVec()      : can convert an array to a vector.
 	* find()       : can find an entity in a collection of same type of entities (raw array or vector)

 Features (Functors):

 	toVec()     	 : can convert an Array Class object to a vector. toArr()		 : can convert a vector to an Array Class object

 - good thing about this functor approach is that it can implement a help feature that is solely for the object it is a part of.